VedantGhodke/WhatsApp-Automation/STARTER_INSTRUCTIONS.md

 >
 >input time in 24 hour (HH:MM) format - 10:10

-NOTE: If testing program for the first time Scheduling should be `no` inorder to check it is working perfectly.
+NOTE: If testing program for the first time scheduling should be `no`, to check if it is working perfectly.

 ### Enter choice whether to send attachments or not.
 >Would you like to send attachment(yes/no): yes
 >
->Answer the input with yes or no.
+>Answer the input with either a yes or no.

 ### send_attachments()
 NOTE: Add Photos & Videos in the Media Folder.